martindbp/lazybug/README.md

 ### Automatically generated show/movie topics

 In order for users to be able to comment on a specific video and show, one topic has to be generated for each show.
-This is done in `make_discourse_topics.py` by going through all the shows in `data/remote/public/shows/*.json`, checking if a topic for this show id exists and if not, create it through the Discourse API.
+This is done in `make_discourse_topics.py` by going through all the shows in `data/remote/public/shows/*.json`, checking if a topic for this show id exists and if not, create it through the Discourse API and save the topic slug and id in the show json.
 Note that the DISCOURSE_API_KEY environment variable has to be set.
 This script also needs to save the internal Discourse topic id in the show json, in order for the frontend to be able to link to it.

 Note that `make_discourse_topics.py` is run as part of the `show-list-full` make command, which bakes all the individual show files into one, creates bloom filters for the vocabulary etc.

 ### Discourse API

-Comments on a show topic is accessed directly from the frontend by the api at `discourse.lazybug.api/t/{topic_id}.json`.
+Comments on a show topic is accessed directly from the frontend by the api at `discourse.lazybug.ai/t/{topic_id}.json`.
+Linking to a topic or a comment a comment requires the topic slug as well as the id, the URL template being `discourse.lazybug.ai/t/${topic_slug}/${topic_id}/${post_number}`.
 To enable this the `https://lazybug.ai` has to be added to acceptable CORS origins in the Discourse Admin UI.
 The value for "same site cookies" under Security also needs to be set to "None".

 ## Docker